Encompass Health (NYSE:EHC) Issues Quarterly Earnings Results

-Encompass Health (NYSE:EHC) issued its earnings results on Tuesday.
-The company reported $0.97 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.05 by ($0.08), MarketWatch Earnings reports.
+Encompass Health (NYSE:EHC) posted its quarterly earnings data on Tuesday.
+The company reported $0.97 earnings per share for the quarter, missing the consensus estimate of $1.05 by ($0.08), MarketWatch Earnings reports.
+The firm had revenue of $11.32 billion for the quarter, compared to the consensus estimate of $1.31 billion.
 Encompass Health had a return on equity of 19.87% and a net margin of 8.10%.
-The business had revenue of $11.32 billion for the quarter, compared to the consensus estimate of $1.31 billion.
-During the same quarter in the previous year, the company earned $0.93 earnings per share.
-The firm’s revenue was up 832.0% on a year-over-year basis.
+The firm’s quarterly revenue was up 832.0% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.93 EPS.
 Encompass Health updated its FY22 guidance to $3.83-$4.19 EPS.

 Encompass Health Corp. engages in the provision of post-acute healthcare services.
 It operates through the Inpatient Rehabilitation and Home Health and Hospice segments.
 The Inpatient Rehabilitation segment operates inpatient rehabilitation hospitals that provides rehabilitative treatment and care to patients who are recovering from stroke and other neurological disorders, cardiac and pulmonary conditions, brain and spinal cord injuries, complex orthopedic conditions and amputations.